nwarsalee/DayZero-Nabeel-Eren/README.md

 ### Note:
 * Sound 1.4.0 processing library is necessary in order to hear the sounds.
 * The leaderboard.txt file must be placed with the game files and not in the Data folder.
+* When adjusting the size of the window, only use values that are recommended. **If recommended values are not used, problems will occur in-game.**
+* Recommended/supported values (1600x1600, 1440x1440, 1280x1280, 1120x1120, 960x960, 800x800, 640x640)
+* To adjust the size of the window, go to the setup method in the Game class and change the parameters of the size() function to the recommended values.

 ### Sources: